 - A person looking for medications needs to be certain that the pills are actually the medicine they are hoping to use.

-- Should AidAccess not work, PlanC offers a list of other verified sites that as of 2017 did provide the pills users attempted to purchase.
-Those sites can be accessed here.
+- Should AidAccess not be available, PlanC offers a list of verified sites where pills can be obtained.
+Their report card and recommendations are here.

 - A miscarriage induced by medications will look no different from a miscarriage that occurs naturally.
 There is no medical exam or drug test that can detect a self-managed abortion.
 If you have gone to a hospital because of any sort of pregnancy complication and are being threatened with an investigation, being asked questions you are not comfortable answering, or are in any other way being pressured by medical providers or other authorities who seem to be interested in something other than your physical well-being, reach out to the SIA Legal Team at their helpline.